A Spatiotemporal, Quasi-experimental Causal Inference Approach to Characterize the Effects of Global Plastic Waste Export and Burning on Air Quality Using Remotely Sensed Data: Methods

 \subsection{Setup and Assumptions}

 Let $\mathcal{O}$ be the observed data, containing: $Y$ the outcome (PM$_{2.5}$), $D$ the dose of exposure (port proximity), and $\mathbf{X}$ the covariates.
 The latter includes the population living within 1km of the site, monthly averaged meteorology (temperature, humidity, precipitation, pressure, and wind speed), and the number of active fires detected in the province (that month) which did not overlap with any GPW site.
 To help capture spatial heterogeneity, we also include fixed effects for site ID and province in our model; the spatial boundaries for the latter are shown in Figure \ref{fig:Indonesia_fire_map}.
 This is considered a reasonable approach in settings with many units where only few of these are important/informative \citep{fuhr_DML-panel_2024} and when both bigger-scale (e.g., province level) and smaller-scale (individual dump site level) heterogeneity are likely at play.
 Both of these characteristics are present in our case study, as shown by a complementary exploratory analysis (described in Section \ref{sec:eda}) illustrating that the distribution of the number of large fires (detectable by VIIRS) occurring at each dump site is highly skewed, with some clustering by province.
 Lastly, to account for longer-term trends, we include time $t=1,...,96$ to represent the months between 2012 and 2019, inclusive.
+Note that the seasonality illustrated in Figure \ref{fig:overall_pm} is encoded in the meteorological covariates and the number of active fires detected in the province which did not overlap with any GPW site, both of which are time-varying.

 Furthermore, let $B$ (for ``ban") be a pre- vs. post-intervention indicator. $B=0$ indicates dates before policy implementation, and $B=1$ indicates dates after (in our case, 1/1/2018 onwards).
 Because all units (dump sites) in the analysis are treated post-intervention, $B$ is also a binary indicator of treatment status.
 We use $B$ rather than the more commonly used $A$ to illustrate this departure from DiD.
 As mentioned in the Introduction, while our use of time-varying covariates and pre-intervention years as controls for post-intervention years shares features with the synthetic control and interrupted time series literatures, existing methods do not enable estimating an exposure-response curve across locations.